 The Skyline shorts are loaded with plenty of features.
 The manufacturer makes a big deal out of each feature for marketing purposes, That said, we found most features to be fairly subtle but all contributing to a very functional piece without too many bells and whistles.

-Troy Lee Designs is very proud of the Bluesign certified fabric.
-Bluesign is a certification given to responsible and sustainable manufacturing of textile products.
+Troy Lee Designs is very proud of the Bluesign-certified fabric.
+Bluesign is a certification given for responsible and sustainable manufacturing of textile products.
 Yes, it is marketing, but it is also something to feel good about and is a step in the right direction for the industry.

 The durability of the pockets is a concern.
-For lack of a better word, the inner pouch of the pocket is made of large diameter mesh.
+For lack of a better word, the inner pouch of the pocket is made of large-diameter mesh.
 This is the part of the pocket that holds your items against your legs.
 Testers have had experiences with other pairs of shorts where these large diameter mesh holes tend to snag things and tear.
-Whether it is car keys, a tubeless valve that you took out of your wheel, or a multi-tool, these holes tend to snag items.
+Whether it is car keys, a tubeless valve that you took out of your wheel, or a multi-tool, these holes tend to hang up on things.
 If they snag the wrong item, they can rip quite easily and render the pocket useless.
 Again, we didn't experience this with our Skyline shorts throughout testing, but it is an issue we could see rearing its ugly head at some point.

 The velcro fly is another small area of concern.
 As velcro gets used over the years, it tends to collect various strings, threads, and debris.
 As a result, it can lose some strength.
 The velcro fly worked well enough, but it might be worth monitoring how long it functions well.

-Trim fit shorts are certainly a polarizing topic.
+Trim fitting shorts are certainly a polarizing topic.
 Traditionally, most mountain bikers have been adverse to any style or look that seems to derive from the road biking world.
 As a result, we have seen some exceptionally baggy mountain bike shorts and jerseys over the years.
 Recently, there has been a movement to trim things down a little bit.
 While super baggy shorts may encapsulate the attitude of mountain biking, it isn't the most practical for day-to-day riding.
-The Skyline shorts, like the Specialized Atlas Pro and Fox Flexair shorts, offer a more trim, fitted, look that is more conducive to lighter duty trail riding.
+The Skyline shorts offer a more trim, fitted, look that is more conducive to everyday trail riding.
 Testers found the Skyline shorts to be quite stylish.
 They are flattering when paired with an athletic figure and have a crisp and clean look to them.
-When paired with an appropriately well-fitting jersey, there is a clean, fitted, and athletic look to them.
-We love it.

 The Skyline shorts offer little in terms of protection.
-As we stated earlier, these are clearly light trail/cross country shorts.
-They were designed to be pedal-friendly, and light, and likely aren't meant to be hucked off drops or down enduro race tracks.
+As we stated earlier, these are clearly light trail/cross-country shorts.
+They were designed to be pedal-friendly, and light, and likely weren't intended to be hucked off drops or down enduro race tracks.

 The fabric feels substantial enough to survive some crashes.
-This isn't a paper-thin short like the Specialized Atlas Pro or Fox Flexair; they feel tougher.
+This isn't a paper-thin short; they feel a bit tougher.
 Given the trim fit of these shorts, they aren't the best match for use with knee pads.
-The leg opening likely gives enough space for the use of a thin, sleeve-style, knee pad.
-But we are worried about the length of the short and avoiding an unsightly gap between the shorts and the knee pad.
+The leg opening gives enough space for the use of a thin, sleeve-style, knee pad, but we are worried about the length of the shorts and avoiding an unsightly gap between the shorts and the knee pad.

 The Troy Lee Designs Skyline shorts are excellent when used within their intended purpose.
 These trim shorts are all business and deliver a comfortable ride that is very conducive to long days of spinning the pedals.
-These shorts are a strong value at the $99 price point.
-A dialed fit with a nice design and a quality chamois is a recipe for success.
-Our major notable downside is they may not be the best choice for super warm climates as the ventilation is somewhat lacking.
+These shorts are a strong value with a dialed fit, nice design, and quality chamois included.
+Our only notable downside is they may not be the best choice for super warm climates as the ventilation is somewhat lacking.